Boosting Simple Learners: Expressivity

 Note that this lemma can also be interpreted in terms of norms.
 Indeed, since $\B$ is symmetric, the set

 is a symmetric convex set and therefore defines a norm $\|\cdot\|$ on $\R^d$.
 Moreover, \Cref{lem:geom} implies that $(x_1,y_1)\ldots (x_d,y_d)$ is $\gamma$-realizable if and only if

-Consequently, the $\gamma$-VC dimension of $\B$ is related to the {\it Banach-Mazur distance} (see e.g.\ \cite{Giannopoulos95compactum}) of that norm from $\ell_\infty$ (e.g.\ if all samples $(y_1\ldots y_d)\in\{\pm 1\}^d$ are $\gamma$-realizable than that distance is at most $1/\gamma$).
+Consequently, the $\gamma$-VC dimension of $\B$ is related to the {\it Banach-Mazur distance} (see e.g.\ \cite{Giannopoulos95compactum}) of that norm from $\ell_\infty$ (e.g., if all samples $(y_1\ldots y_d)\in\{\pm 1\}^d$ are $\gamma$-realizable than that distance is at most $1/\gamma$).

-\begin{proof}[Proof of \Cref{lem:geom}] The proof follows by a simple application of the Minmax Theorem~\citep{Neumann1928}: for a sample $S=((x_1,y_1)\ldots (x_n,y_n))$ define a zero-sum two-player game, where player 1 picks $b\in \B$ and player 2 picks $i\leq n$, and player's 2 loss is $y_i\cdot b(x_i)$.
+\begin{proof}[Proof of Lemma\ref{lem:geom}] The proof is a simple application of the Minmax Theorem~\citep{Neumann1928}: for a sample $S=((x_1,y_1)\ldots (x_n,y_n))$ define a zero-sum two-player game, where player 1 picks $b\in \B$ and player 2 picks $i\leq n$, and player's 2 loss is $y_i\cdot b(x_i)$.
 Notice that $\gamma$-realizability of $S$ amounts to

 where $\Delta_n$ denotes the $n$-dimensional probability simplex.
 By the Minmax Theorem, the latter is equivalent to

 where $\Delta(\B)$ is the family of distributions over $\B$.
 Thus, $S$ is $\gamma$-realizable if and only if there is a distribution~$q$ over $\B$ such that $\E_{b\sim q}[y_i\cdot b(x_i)] \geq \gamma$ for every $i\leq n$.
 Since $\B$ is symmetric, the latter is equivalent to the existence of $q'$ such that $\E_{b\sim q'}[y_i\cdot b(x_i)] = \gamma$ for every $i\leq n$.
 This finishes the proof of the Item 1.
 Item 2 follows by applying Item 1 on each of the $2^d$ vectors $(y_1\ldots y_d)\in \{\pm 1\}^d$. \end{proof}